Skip to main content

 OTP codes and email opt-in

-• Phone OTP: the sandbox phone check accepts only the magic code 123456.
+• Phone OTP: the sandbox phone check accepts any well-formed code (4-8 digits; 123456 included).
+Malformed input still returns 400.

 By default sandbox sessions do not send emails (review alerts, status change, OTP, resubmit, new-session-link, etc.).
 To deliver an email anyway, use one of these opt-in patterns on the recipient address: